Kushay/kushay.github.io/pages/project-1.md

 ![query](../images/rdp-logon) ![query](../images/sentinel-alert)

 As expected, when I log in with RDP on my local machine, it generates an incident alert on Sentinel.

+### Creating a threat intelligence feed
+To pull in threat intelligence without relying on already existing Microsoft tools, I had to add another data connector to Sentinel, which was MISP, an open-source threat intelligence platform.